uniqzheng/STS_BVQA/Meeting_minutes.md

 - Qi: run codes of BVQA-2021 by Bowen Li and read the corresponding paper.
 - Qi: improve complete blind QA models by fit KLD(p(natural), p(test)) where p() can be GMM, MVG and KDE (try on NIQE first).
 - Qi: rewrite the cnn_visualizer_tf.ipynb in pytorch.

+### 11-20-2021, Sat

+#### Done

+- Qi: conduct the feature extraction of 7 models on 4 datasets.

+#### Todos
+- Qi: run paq2piq on 4 datasets
+- Qi: select the top features of (XY,XT,YT)
+- Qi: run codes of BVQA-2021 by Bowen Li and read the corresponding paper.
+- Qi: improve complete blind QA models by fit KLD(p(natural), p(test)) where p() can be GMM, MVG and KDE (try on NIQE first).
+- Qi: rewrite the cnn_visualizer_tf.ipynb in pytorch.